 Comparative study of urban aspirations in mega-cities

 This is a project that studies the effects of the urban environment in globalizing mega-cities on the formation of ethnic and religious aspirations.
 This is not another project that surveys quantitatively urban ethnicity and religious identity.
 The concept of “identity”, with its static connotations has had limiting effects on the study of urban transformations, somewhat similar to the concept of “kinship” in earlier studies of society.
 We use the concept of “aspiration” to point at the ideational character of many of the processes that effect cityscapes and urban movements.
 This is true for city planning, squatting, migration, gentrification, as well as the extraordinary role played by media and creative arts in mega-cities.

 Mega-cities constitute constantly transforming arenas for the risk-taking of capital and religion in various instances of spatial contestation.
 Since they are constantly in flux, they are hard to study and thus require innovative methodologies.
 We use the term “observatory” in our project to refer partly to the theory-inflected long-term quasi field-biological method of observing behavior, with the caveat that behavior is understood here as the meaningful practices of humans and thus cannot easily be subjected to statistical surveying.
 Partly we also refer with this term to our emphasis on processes of mediation in combining the neighborhood with the larger city and with global networks.

 This project understands mega-cities as a central element in globalization and is firmly comparative.
 Does globalization make comparative sociology redundant?
 Some might argue that it does, since global forces shape societies everywhere at the same time and it is these forces that have to be studied.
 But we want to argue that they shape societies in very different ways that need to be compared.
 For example, the IT revolution has shaped societies in important ways worldwide, but very differently in Europe and in India, and even very differently in Bangalore and Mumbai.
-In an earlier phase of globalization imperialism shaped Britain and India simultaneously, but quite differently and the differences and similarities now and then call for comparative analysis.
+In an earlier phase of globalization, imperialism shaped Britain and India simultaneously, but quite differently and the differences and similarities now and then call for comparative analysis.